| Title: | Fast Alternatives to 'tidyverse' Functions |

 Note - When working with data frames it is highly recommended

-variants of these functions.
+to use the add_ variants of these functions.
 Not only are they more

 intuitive to use, they also have optimisations for large numbers of groups.

-This assigns an integer value to unique elements of a vector or unique rows of a data frame.
+group_idThis assigns an integer value to unique elements of a vector or unique rows of a data frame.
 It is an extremely useful function for analysis as you can compress a lot of information into a single column, using that for further operations.

-This assigns a row number to each group.
+row_idThis assigns a row number to each group.
 To assign plain row numbers

-to a data frame one can use add_row_id()
+to a data frame one can use add_row_id().

 This function can be used in rolling calculations, finding duplicates and